jaywink/social-relay/README.md

     pip install -U pip setuptools

-For a production deployment, uWSGI (for app server) and Circus (for running workers) are encouraged.
-Use the production requirements to install them:

-    pip install -r requirements/production.txt

-Otherwise just use the base requirements and install your favourite WSGI engine manually:

-    pip install -r requirements/requirements.txt

-Additionally, choose your database and install the requirements:
+For a production deployment, choose your database and install the requirements:

     # PostgreSQL
     pip install -r requirements/postgresql.txt